moorhen-coot/Moorhen/README.md

 Also contained are examples of using the generated JS/Web Assembly:

 * A command line example which offers some of the functionality of the CCP4 program `superpose`.
-* A command line example which offers some of the functionality of the CCP4 program `gesamt`.
 * A command line example which does a structure factor calculation with `clipper`.

 The emscripten suite of tools is required to do the